 Once this dressing sits for a while the olive oil will separate from the other ingredients.
 Give the jar or container a shake to resuspend.

 How to Use Olive Oil Salad Dressing

-This versatile dressing can be used to dress a salad of greens and vegetables.
+This versatile olive oil and vinegar dressing can be used to coat a salad of greens and vegetables.
 You can also use it as a marinade for chicken, fish, or even beef.

 Other Healthy Salads for You